mjbroekman/mjbroekman.github.io/Encoding.md

 The above examples have some similar characteristics _within_ themselves that, over time, will be second nature when looking at other strings.
 For example, we see `aHR0` showing up several times in each string.
 Based on experience, I _know_ that `aHR0` converts to `htt` and, more specifically, `aHR0cDov` converts to `http:/`.
 As you see more of these as an analyst, you will find more base64 that you look at and simply know what it means.

 [Wikipedia](https://en.wikipedia.org/wiki/Base64)

+### ROT13 encoding
+ROT13 encoding is a character substitution encoding mechanism where the all the _letters_ are replaced by the letter that is shifted 13 places away.
+All other characters are left alone by the language-native functions.
+This is, in essence, a (Caesar cipher)[https://en.wikipedia.org/wiki/Caesar_cipher] with a shift of 13.

+This sort of encoding is easily recognizable if you see these strings:
+* `riny` ==> `eval`
+* `onfr64_qrpbqr` ==> `base64_decode`
+* `cert_ercynpr` ==> `preg_replace`

+This is rarely used as a primary encoding mechanism because it only changes the letters A-Z and doesn't alter other characters, leaving the structure of the code in place.

 ### uuencoding
 Less commonly seen as a primary encoding mechanism, uuencoding (Unix-to-Unix encoding) is occasionally used as an intermediary to confuse people who are going over code manually.
 Text is encoded using the same methodology as base64 (three 8-bit characters are converted to four 6-bit characters), but the character set is different and file format is rather unique: